cm-jones/thales/README.md

-# Thales: Options Trading Bot
+# Thales

-Thales is a high-frequency, algorithmic trading bot designed for trading options contracts, named after the Greek philosopher [Thales of Miletus](https://en.wikipedia.org/wiki/Thales_of_Miletus), who is credited with the first recorded use of an options contract.
+Thales is a high-frequency, algorithmic trading bot designed for options contracts, named after the Greek philosopher [Thales of Miletus](https://en.wikipedia.org/wiki/Thales_of_Miletus), who is credited with the first recorded use of an options contract.

 ## Features